Skip to content

 Our organisational structure

-County Durham is the largest local authority in the Northeast of England with over half a million residents.
+County Durham is the largest council in the north east of England with over half a million residents.
 The population size has risen consecutively over the last 15 years.
 We provide a range of services including Children's Services, Adult and Health Services, Public Health, and Environmental Services.
 We directly deliver some services but also work in partnership with other organisations and commission and procure services externally.
 In 2023-2024 the total third party spend was over £800 million.
 Specific services covered by this statement illustrated in the structure below.

 Organisational structure chart - see adjacent text for further information